Hard Water Stains in Toilet? – Everything You Wanted to Know

 - Pour the ¼ cup of Borax around the toilet bowl.
 Use the brush to spread the remedy evenly;

 - 1 cup of vinegar.
-Add it into the bowl.
+Add it to the bowl.
 Leave for 20 minutes there;

 - Use the toilet brush.
 Scrub the bowl until the stain is removed.
 Flush the toilet.